lpenzey/omnibus/README.md

 ## Run the project

-This repository uses [SBT](http://www.scala-sbt.org/) as build tool.
+This repository uses [SBT](http://www.scala-sbt.org/) as the build tool.

 To run the project clone this repository and import it into your IDE or run the following command: